Stock of the Day

 Investors should be bearish about investing in Intuit Inc. for these reasons:

-• The stock has a high price-to-earnings (P/E) ratio of 56.52, which may indicate that the stock is overvalued compared to its earnings, potentially leading to a price correction.
+• The stock has a high P/E ratio of 74.45, which may suggest that it is overvalued compared to its earnings, potentially leading to a price correction.

-• Insider selling activity has been noted, with significant shares sold recently, which may raise concerns about the executives' confidence in the company's future performance.
+• Insider selling has been significant, with over 189,000 shares sold recently, which could indicate a lack of confidence in the stock's short-term performance.

 PayPal Is Your Chance To Prove You're A True Value Investor